horgh/twitter-tcl/README.md

 ## Usage notes

-  - Depends on oauth.tcl and twitlib.tcl.
+  - Depends on twitoauth.tcl and twitlib.tcl.
   - We store state in the value of the variable `$state_file` file in the eggdrop root directory
   - The default time between tweet fetches is 10 minutes.
 You can alter the